Saim6526/Active-Directory-Attack-and-Log/README.md

 ---

+> **Note on SIEM**: I have already talked about the setup and the setup process in my previous project on "DVWA".

 ## 🛠️ Technology Stack
 This project integrates multiple industry-standard tools to ensure its create telemetry as close as it can be to a real attack: